crate/services-docs/docs/reference/glossary.rst

 A region in the sense used for CrateDB Cloud is a set of data centers (servers) grouped together on a geographic basis so as to not exceed a certain latency.
-CrateDB Edge also permits the creation of custom regions.
-These regions are designed to correspond to servers used by CrateDB Edge customers locally, on which they can deploy CrateDB Cloud clusters for use in plants and other production facilities.
+CrateDB Cloud on Kubernetes also permits the creation of custom regions.
+These regions are designed to correspond to servers used by CrateDB Cloud on Kubernetes customers locally, on which they can deploy CrateDB Cloud clusters for use in plants and other production facilities.